The Absolute Dentistry Team is committed to providing your child with a comfortable and enjoyable experience.

 Another important fact to remember is never put your baby to bed with a bottle filled with anything but water.
 Milk, fruit drinks, apple juice, or sugar water in a bottle overnight can wreak havoc with developing teeth, often resulting in rampant dental cavities.

 Another way to prevent early dental cavities is to begin brushing as soon as the first teeth erupt into the mouth.
 This should be done twice daily (once in the morning and once before bedtime) with very little toothpaste.
 Starting this pattern of home care early on will develop a healthy habit of good oral hygiene that will last a lifetime.

-By one year of age, your child should have his or her first teeth and the first dental examination should follow soon thereafter.
+By one year of age, we recommend all children should have his or her teeth examined by a dentist.
 Regular checkups every six months should then be completed in order to maintain good oral health and treat issues while they are relatively small.

 Dental sealants help prevent the development of dental cavities in newly erupted permanent back teeth (molars and premolars).
 They involve the application of a bonded material to seal off the deep grooves that these teeth possess.
 They are quick and easy to apply, but very effective in preventing the onset of cavities on these tooth surfaces.